isoverse/isoviewer/README.md

-[isoviewer](https://kopflab.github.io/isoviewer/) is still in development and not yet available on the Comprehensive R Archive Network (CRAN) but it and its dependencies can be installed easily from GitHub using the `devtools`
+[isoviewer](https://kopflab.github.io/isoviewer/) is still in development and not yet available on the Comprehensive R Archive Network (CRAN) but it and its dependencies can be installed from GitHub using the `devtools`
 package:

 ``` r